C Sharp syntax: Enumerations

 Color myColors = Color.Green | Color.Yellow | Color.Blue;

 Reference types

 Variables created for reference types are typed managed references.
 When the constructor is called, an object is created on the heap and a reference is assigned to the variable.
-When a variable of an object goes out of scope the reference is broken and when there are no references left the object gets marked as garbage.
-The garbage collector will then soon collect and destroy it.
+When a variable of an object goes out of scope the reference is broken and when no references are left the object gets marked as garbage.
+The garbage collector then collects and destroys it.

 A reference variable is null when it does not reference any object.